mwolfram/CarND-MPC-Project-mwolfram/README.md

 My approach was the following: I started with low speeds and tried to keep the car constrained to the center of the lane, without losing too much speed in the curves.
 At higher speeds, I had to increase the cost of CTE and PSI errors and at the same time give the car the permission to brake a little harder (lowering acc_w).

 ### Latency

+The latency is dealt with by setting dt to a value that is larger than the lag time.
+In my case dt is set to 200ms, whereas the lag time is 100ms.